How to make the best resume?

 Your resume is your marketing tool

-Your resume should be kept updated if there is any chance that you might apply for another job.
-It is so much easier to update it regularly while your experiences are fresh.
+Your best resume should be kept updated if there is any chance that you might apply for another job.
+Obviously it is so much easier to update it regularly while your experiences are fresh.
 Achievement statements, which indicate your career successes, are an essential part of your resume.

 Don’t fall into the trap of just listing your responsibilities.

-Well-crafted achievement statements will illustrate what you actually achieved in the role, and the work you have done will become clear through those statements.
-The person who is recruiting wants to know that you have the capabilities to do what is required of you in this role, and the best way you can illustrate that is to show evidence through achievement statements.
+Well-crafted achievement statements will illustrate what you actually achieved in the role.
+Therefore, the work you have done will become clear through those statements.

 Keywords are vital clues